August 23, 2017

 Welcome to Lansing Elementary School District 158.
-It is my great honor to serve as your Superintendent as we continue to move forward to meet the challenges of the ever changing educational landscape.
-I am proud of the Board of Education’s commitment to support programs that meet the needs of our students, provide resources for our families, and professional development to our staff.
+It is my great honor to serve as your Superintendent as we continue to move forward to meet the challenges of the ever-changing educational landscape.
+I am proud of the District’s commitment to support programs that meet the needs of our students, provide resources for our families, and professional development to our staff.

 We are currently in the 2nd year of our Strategic Plan which addresses curriculum, student needs, staff professional development, community partnerships, and school construction.
 I am pleased to share that our Phase I renovation/expansion project of Coolidge School is on schedule.
 We plan to have our students relocate to the new building upon completion of Phase I in August 2018.

 New for the 2017-2018 school year is the implementation of the third unit of study for our Science, Technology, Engineering and Mathematics (STEM) program at our middle school.
 We began the first year of our STEM program with the implementation of Design and Modeling, followed by Robotics in the second year, and have added the newest unit, The Magic of Electrons.
 I am proud that all of our students are able to experience the STEM program at Memorial Junior High School.
 Our staff members have attended professional development throughout the summer which focused on Social-Emotional Learning with training in Crisis Prevention and Intervention, and Intro to Trauma, Compassion, and Resiliency.
 In addition, our English Language Arts and Math Committees have been updating district curriculum maps to ensure alignment with Common Core State Standards and received additional training in writing with structure and style; and guided math.